google/horologist/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+## Translation and localization

+This project uses a semi-automatic pipeline to translate strings.
+When new or updated localized strings are ready, a PR is generated (example: google/horologist#692).
+Only the files configured via [localization.bzl](localization.bzl) are sent for translation.

+If you see a problem with translated text, don't edit localized resource files (e.g. `res/values-en/strings.xml`) manually, as they'll be overwritten.
+Instead, file an issue and use the [l10n](https://github.com/google/horologist/labels/l10n) label.
+This will then be forwarded to the relevant teams.

 ## Project Direction and Ownership

 There are a couple of reasons we may not accept an otherwise valuable contribution.

 - Where the internal framework feature team, thinks the contribution is against the long term direction of the library.
 - Where long term ownership is unclear, such as a large contribution that likely involves ongoing maintenance.